How has the nature of collections and preservation changed in an increasingly digital world?

 Analyzing library acquisitions

 As new vendors and acquisition methods disrupt customary means of acquiring books, are academic libraries bypassing traditional wholesale vendors for companies like Amazon?
-Thanks to a grant from The Andrew W. Mellon Foundation, we have undertaken a large-scale, national study to explore how library acquisition patterns are changing.
+Thanks to a grant from the Mellon Foundation, we have undertaken a large-scale, national study to explore how library acquisition patterns are changing.

 Evaluating preservation initiatives